Mr-Cosine/prettier_console/README.md

 Will update this readme later on...
 I guess.

 What you can do:
-1. using interactive.menu() to create menus with selections
+1. using interactive.menu() to create menus with single selections
+2. Customize your page by inserting interactive parts using tools such as print_selections and print_yesorno.
-2. draw ascii-art banners and headers
+3. draw ascii-art banners and headers
-3. get colored outputs
+4. get colored outputs

 dependencies:
 build==1.5.0